See Research Theme and Topics

 The following figure shows research topics of the ISS Lab.

-The applicant has focused research on engineering of intelligent,
+The PI has focused research on engineering of intelligent,

 distributed and heterogeneous networked systems,

 tools and techniques for distributed knowledge